 - What safety measures are you using to prevent the spread of COVID-19?

 - The CSC is committed to following the safety protocols as defined by the Department of Children and Families.
-This includes but is not limited to staggered pick-up and drop-off for families, daily health screenings, and regular cleaning and disinfection of the building and boats.
-For continued safety of the staff and the children, the facility will otherwise remain closed to the general public until we can safely reopen for other activities.
+This includes but is not limited to the option for staggered pick-up and drop-off for families, daily health screenings, and regular cleaning and disinfection of the building and boats.
+CSC will also be requiring vaccination for all staff as a safety precaution.

 - What should I do in the event my child gets sick while at camp?